Critical Velocity given Maximum Discharge Solution

 What is Critical Velocity given Maximum Discharge?

-The Critical Velocity given Maximum Discharge is defined as the speed at which a falling object reaches when both gravity and air resistance are equalised on the object and is represented as Vc = (Qp/(Wt*CD)) or Critical Velocity = (Peak Discharge/(Width of throat*Critical Depth)).
-Peak Discharge is the maximum volume flow rate passing a particular location during an event, Width of throat of the parshall flume is denoted by W symbol & Critical depth occurs when the flow in a channel has a minimum specific energy.
+The Critical Velocity given Maximum Discharge formula is defined as the velocity at which flow transitions from being subcritical to supercritical.
+In open channel flow, critical velocity occurs when the flow's kinetic energy is equal to the potential energy, considering the maximum discharge flow and is represented as Vc = (Qp/(Wt*dc)) or Critical Velocity = (Peak Discharge/(Width of Throat*Critical Depth)).
+Peak Discharge is the maximum volume flow rate passing a particular location during an event, Width of Throat is the narrowest section of a conduit or channel, such as in a venturi meter or flume & Critical Depth occurs when the flow in a channel has a minimum specific energy.
 Specific energy refers to the sum of the depth of flow and the velocity head.

 How to calculate Critical Velocity given Maximum Discharge?

-The Critical Velocity given Maximum Discharge is defined as the speed at which a falling object reaches when both gravity and air resistance are equalised on the object is calculated using Critical Velocity = (Peak Discharge/(Width of throat*Critical Depth)).
-To calculate Critical Velocity given Maximum Discharge, you need Peak Discharge (Qp), Width of throat (Wt) & Critical Depth (CD).
-With our tool, you need to enter the respective value for Peak Discharge, Width of throat & Critical Depth and hit the calculate button.
+The Critical Velocity given Maximum Discharge formula is defined as the velocity at which flow transitions from being subcritical to supercritical.
+In open channel flow, critical velocity occurs when the flow's kinetic energy is equal to the potential energy, considering the maximum discharge flow is calculated using Critical Velocity = (Peak Discharge/(Width of Throat*Critical Depth)).
+To calculate Critical Velocity given Maximum Discharge, you need Peak Discharge (Qp), Width of Throat (Wt) & Critical Depth (dc).
+With our tool, you need to enter the respective value for Peak Discharge, Width of Throat & Critical Depth and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 How many ways are there to calculate Critical Velocity?

-In this formula, Critical Velocity uses Peak Discharge, Width of throat & Critical Depth.
-We can use 6 other way(s) to calculate the same, which is/are as follows -
+In this formula, Critical Velocity uses Peak Discharge, Width of Throat & Critical Depth.
+We can use 3 other way(s) to calculate the same, which is/are as follows -

 • Critical Velocity = ((Head Loss*2*Acceleration due to Gravity)/0.1)^(1/2)